Framerrr/Framerr-app/docs/dash-template/TEMPLATE_BUILDER.md

 ## Mobile Handling

-When accessing template builder on mobile:
+### Template List on Mobile

+**Visible on mobile:**
+- Template cards (horizontal layout)
+- Preview window (clickable)
+- Category filter dropdown
+- Share button (if admin)
+- Delete button
+- Apply functionality via Preview Modal

+**Hidden on mobile:**
+- "Create Template" button
+- "Save Current as Template" button
+- Edit button on template cards

+### Preview Modal on Mobile

+- **Available** - users can click preview window to open modal
+- **Defaults to Mobile layout** preview tab
+- Desktop/Mobile toggle works for comparison
+- **Edit button hidden**
+- Apply Template and Close work normally

+### Template Builder on Mobile

+If builder is somehow accessed on mobile (deep link, screen rotation, etc.):

 ```
 ┌─────────────────────────────────────────────────────────────┐
 │                                                             │
 │     [Monitor icon - React Icon]                             │
 │                                                             │
-│     Template Builder requires desktop                       │
+│     Template editing requires desktop                       │
 │                                                             │
-│     The template builder is only available on larger        │
+│     Template creation and editing is only available on      │
-│     screens.
-You can still browse and apply templates       │
+│     larger screens.
+You can still browse and apply          │
-│     from this device.                                       │
+│     templates from this device.                             │
 │                                                             │
-│     [Got It]                                                │
+│     [Back to Templates]                                     │
 └─────────────────────────────────────────────────────────────┘
 ```

+### Mobile User Workflow

+1. View template list
+2. Click preview window on template card
+3. See Preview Modal with mobile layout preview
+4. Apply template to their dashboard
+5. Customize mobile layout later from normal dashboard edit mode

 ---